kelsi2/react_udemuy/expensify-app/README.md

   - Never change state or action directly, we only return an object with the new state
 * We can use combineReducers to create more than one reducer, this is what we need for expensify
 * In order to use spread syntax for objects we need to add support to babelrc as a plugin (transform-object-rest-spread)

+## Jest

+- Need to always have .test.js file extension for Jest to find test suite
+- Syntax is test('description of test', () => {code to be tested})

+* We want to run jest in watch mode, to run a script this way we need to enter yarn test -- --watch (without the extra -- yarn doesn't know --watch is referring to the script so it doesn't work)
+* If testing two objects or arrays use toEqual instead of toBe (objects and arrays can't be tested with ===, this will always return false)

+* Using react-test-renderer to test components.
+This allows us to create snapshots of the component to ensure it renders as expected rather than typing out mock data as we did for actions, reducers, and selectors

+  - If the output changes from the snapshot we will know (this test will always pass the first time when the snapshot is created)

+  * See the tests/components/**snapshots** folder (automatically generated) to see the test snapshots
+  * When we run the test again it will compare what is rendered with what is in the snapshot
+  * If we actually want to make changes to the code, we can press 'u' to ensure that the snapshot is updated to match

+* Switching over to Enzyme, relatively similar to react-test-renderer but with more features
+* Be sure to test components in isolation (e.g. for ExpenseList we need to make sure we test that component without testing ExpenseListItem)

+* ExpenseForm test gets more complicated.
+We are passing in a createdAt moment which will always be different causing the test to fail, so we need to mock that data to make the test pass
+  - See tests/**mocks** folder